Does a Teenager with a Learner’s Permit Need to be Listed on my Policy?

 In my case, as a parent of two teenage drivers, my auto insurance company performed a discovery that returned my first son as having a school learner’s permit.
 My agent contacted me regarding the insurance company’s findings, and I added him to my policy.
 This was several months AFTER the same agent told me I would not have to add him to my policy until he turned 16 and got his permanent license.

-If you want to make sure your teen has coverage when driving around the neighborhood, just pick up the phone and call your agent or company.
+If you want to make sure your teen has coverage when driving around the neighborhood, just pick up the phone and call your agent or insurance company.
 They will know your state’s requirements for insuring teens while they are learning to drive and give you peace of mind that junior is covered in case of an accident.

 Frequently Asked Questions